Clear Congestion with Steam Inhalation

 • optional: eucalyptus, thyme and/or peppermint essential oil

-It is most effective if you perform this twice in a one-hour period, twice a day.
+Steam therapy is most effective if you do the inhalations twice in a one-hour period, twice a day.

-1. Boil enough water to fill your bowl ¾ of the way full.
-While the water is boiling, set up your steam station.
+1. Boil water and fill your bowl to ¾ capacity.
+While the water boils, prepare your steam station.

-2. Place the bowl on a table that you can easily sit at and lean over the bowl comfortably.
-Consider putting a towel down under the bowl.
-If you want to use essential oils to enhance the expectoration effect, add 2-4 drops to the bottom of the bowl (you do not need much!).
+2. Place the bowl on a coffee table or any platform which you can easily lean over, comfortably.
+Consider putting a towel under the bowl.
+If you want to use essential oils to enhance the expectoration effect, add 2-4 drops to the bottom of the bowl (you don't need much!).

-3. Lean over the filled bowl and cover your head with the large bath towel, creating a tented seal around you, effectively trapping the steam in.
+3. Lean over the filled bowl and cover your head with the large bath towel, creating a tent around your head, effectively trapping the steam inside its envelope.

 4. Breathe in through your nose and mouth for 20 minutes.
-Tip from an experienced steamer: keep tissues near by!
-You may have a lot of stuff coming out!
+Tip from an experienced steamer: keep Kleenex tissues nearby as you may experience an excess of fluids.

-This may be too hot or difficult to do with small babies or children.
+Steam bowls may be too hot, or difficult to manage safely with small children.
 An alternative is to do a steam “room”.

-Run your shower as hot as possible and close the door, trapping the steam in your bathroom.
+In the confines of your bathroom, run your shower as hot as possible and close the door, trapping the steam.
 If you would like to use essential oils, put 2-5 drops on a face cloth and toss it in the bottom of your shower.
-Once the room is filled with steam, bring your child in.
-Sit in there with them for 10 minutes.
+Once the room is filled with steam, sit inside with your child for about 10 minutes.
 Allow them to breathe the warm moist air and relax.

 Hydrotherapy home treatments are great for when those colds and coughs sneak up on us from behind.
 Keep the kettle on and be ready to battle the congestion away!